 We were not supposed to travel to Jordan.
-However, 12 hours after we were stranded in Larnaca, Cyprus by a bankrupt airline (that’s a whole later blog post) we landed in the Jordanian capital of Amman.
-Jordan is located in the crossroads of the Middle East as it borders Israel, Palestine, Lebanon, Syria, Iraq, and Saudia Arabia.
+However, 12 hours after we were stranded in Larnaca, Cyprus, by a bankrupt airline (that’s a whole later blog post), we landed in the Jordanian capital of Amman.
+Jordan is located at the crossroads of the Middle East as it borders Israel, Palestine, Lebanon, Syria, Iraq, and Saudi Arabia.

-This all leads to the idea that perhaps travel in Jordan is not such a great idea.
+This all leads to the idea that perhaps traveling to Jordan is not such a great idea.
 It’s not in a part of the world known for its stability and peacefulness.
-Those ideas of doubt do not last long though in Jordan.
-Upon meeting the first Jordanian they’ll dispell this with the one English sentence the entire country knows.
+Those ideas of doubt do not last long though, in Jordan.
+Upon meeting the first Jordanian, they’ll dispel this with the one English sentence the entire country knows.

 “Welcome to Jordan.”

-In our one week trip, we found earth shattering landscapes, ancient history, tantalizing food, exciting experiences, and hospitable locals.
+During our one-week trip, we found earth-shattering landscapes, ancient history, tantalizing food, exciting experiences, and hospitable locals.
 Jordan, by all means, is a total package for tourists and deserves a place on every traveler’s bucket list.
-If you love to travel for adventure, history, beaches or culture Jordan has something for you!
+If you love to travel for adventure, history, beaches, or culture Jordan has something for you!

-Yes, it is safe to travel in Jordan.
-This is the first question that crosses many traveler’s minds when they contemplate travel in the Middle East.
+Yes, it is safe to travel to Jordan.
+This is the first question that crosses many travelers’ minds when contemplating traveling to the Middle East.
 It’s a justified concern if you’ve seen the news in the past five years with the rise of ISIL, the bombing of a plane in neighboring Egypt, and unrest in Palestine.

-Truth be told with last-minute flights we didn’t have enough time to get in our own heads or be nervous about travel in Jordan at all.
+Truth be told, with last-minute flights, we didn’t have enough time to get in our heads or be nervous about traveling to Jordan.
 We found a good flight option and a new country and booked the flight.
 However, any worry would not have been justified.
-Jordan is not a dangerous country to travel.
+Jordan is not a dangerous country to travel to around.